 The application's interactions with the DTP and the IFCtoMesh Generator service are accomplished via the COGITO Unity Library as shown in Figure 2; in this sense, the COGITO Unity Library acts as the foundation upon which DCC is built.
 More particularly, the functionality offered by the COGITO Unity Library to DCC includes user authentication, project data retrieval (4D BIM data) as well as real-time/annotated data fetching, such as Work Progress, Health & Safety, Quality Control and IoT generated by the corresponding COGITO components.
-A description of the IFCtoMesh Generator service and the COGITO Unity Library is provided in deliverable D7.5.
-The COGITO Unity Library is distributed as a Unity Package ready for import in any Unity project requiring such functionality, in this case the DCC.
-After some initial configuration steps described in the relevant section of deliverable D7.5, all its namespaces are available for the developer to use.
+A description of the IFCtoMesh Generator service and the COGITO Unity Library is provided in deliverable D7.6.
+The COGITO Unity Library is distributed as a Unity Package ready to be imported in any Unity project requiring such functionality, in this case the DCC.
+After some initial configuration steps described in the relevant sections of deliverable D7.6, all its namespaces are available for use by the developer.